Multi-agent learning system

 Test

 The evaluator agent issues quizzes and open questions.
 Responses are checked against the source and answered with structured feedback.
-Missed parts are re-explained — you decide whether to dig deeper or continue.
+Missed parts are re-explained.
+You decide whether to dig deeper or continue.

 05